robjg/oddjob/README.txt

 - Document State better in the user guide.
 Include why structural jobs COMPLETE when they have no child because editing a node involves removing it and re-adding it.
-- Improve the look of the Swing Input Handlers.
-Ctrl and Return shortcut keys should work better.
 - Allow pasting and dragging Oddjobs onto the startup panel of Oddjob Explorer.
 - Support annotations for ArooaLifeCycle Methods in Oddjob.